david-boles/ofr-testing_bundle/README.md

-# JSON API
+Note: 'must' or 'requuires' means 'invalid if not' while 'should' means 'it is recommended but not necessary'.

-Note: 'must' means 'invalid if not' while 'should' means 'it is recommended but not necessary'.
+# Objects That Store Content Metadata
 ## `Manifest` Objects
-Minimal requirement:
+Resource bundle manifests contain metadata the bundle itself and all of it's resources.
+At a minimum they must contain the following:
 ```json
 {
   "metadata": {